Kim Medcalf

-Kim Louise Medcalf (born 8 December 1973) is an English actress and singer.
-She is best known for portraying the role of Sam Mitchell in the long-running BBC soap opera EastEnders, between 2002 and 2005 and from 2022 onwards.
+Kim Louise Medcalf (born 8 December 1973) is an English actress, singer and model.
+She is best known for portraying the role of Sam Mitchell in the BBC soap opera EastEnders (2002–2005, 2022–present).

 Career

 EastEnders

-In late 2001, Medcalf took over the role of Sam Mitchell from recovering-addict Danniella Westbrook.
-She filmed her first scenes with Barbara Windsor in Spain, which aired in January 2002.
-She won the best newcomer award in 2002.
-Medcalf opted to leave EastEnders in 2005 along with co-star Michelle Ryan, who played Zoe Slater.
-Medcalf's final scenes were filmed in September 2005 and screened in November of that year.
-Her character escaped imprisonment as an accessory to the murder of Den Watts and departed Walford to join her brother, Grant Mitchell, in Brazil.
+In late 2001, Kim Medcalf took over the role of Sam Mitchell from Danniella Westbrook who was recovering from addiction at the time.
+She filmed her first scenes with Barbara Windsor's character Peggy Mitchell in Spain, which aired on 29 January 2002.
+She won the best newcomer award at The National Television Awards in 2002 and was nominated for the sexiest female award at The British Soap Awards in 2003.
+On 29 January 2005, it was announced that Medcalf along with co-star Michelle Ryan who played Zoe Slater had opted to leave EastEnders.
+Medcalf's final scenes were filmed on 22 September 2005 and screened in November of that year.
+Her character escaped imprisonment as an accessory to the murder of Den Watts (Leslie Grantham) and departed Walford to join her brother, Grant Mitchell (Ross Kemp), in Brazil.
 Her final scenes aired on 17 November 2005.
-The role was awarded back to Westbrook in 2009, with producer Diederick Santer opting to bring the original actress back for a short storyline later that year.
+In 2009, producer Diederick Santer opted to bring back Westbrook for a short storyline later that year.

-In January 2022, it was announced that Medcalf would reprise the role of Sam after nearly 17 years, taking over from Westbrook once again.
+On 29 January 2022, it was announced that Medcalf would reprise the role of Sam after nearly 17 years, taking over from Westbrook once again.
 She filmed her return scenes in February 2022.
 Her return scenes aired in the United Kingdom on 18 April 2022.
+Medcalf took an extended break in April 2023, with her return aired on 21 November.
+She departed the role once again on screen on 18 January 2024.
+On 9 November 2025, it was announced that she would reprise the role for a short stint over the Christmas 2025 period.

 Other work

 Medcalf's post-EastEnders work included a role in a dramatic staged reading of The Penelopiad directed by Phyllida Lloyd at St James's Church, Piccadilly on 23 October 2005, appearances for Children in Need on 18 November 2005 and in South Pacific at the Symphony Hall on 29 & 30 November 2005.
 In Spring 2006, she undertook a four-month run in the revival of Hay Fever at the Theatre Royal Haymarket alongside Judi Dench.

 Medcalf was the host of the Mitchells Weekend on the UKTV Gold network.
-On 23 January 2007, she appeared in an episode of BBC's The Afternoon Play called Death Becomes Him.
-In February and March 2007, Medcalf appeared as the "guest star" in a short UK tour of the West end hit The Play What I Wrote.
+On 23 January 2007, she appeared in an episode of BBC's The Afternoon Play called "Death Becomes Him".
+In February and March 2007, Medcalf appeared as the "guest star" in a short UK tour of the West End hit The Play What I Wrote.
 On 2 April 2007, Medcalf took over the role of Sally Bowles from Anna Maxwell Martin in Rufus Norris' revival of Cabaret at the Lyric Theatre in the West End.